 After completing a BA in Multilingual Communication/Translation at Zurich University of Applied Sciences, Karin moved to Scotland where she studied for an MSc in Translation at Heriot-Watt University Edinburgh, graduating with distinction in 2011.
-After a time spent as an in-house translator, Karin has been a freelance translator since 2013 working from English and French into German) for a number of years.
-She started her part-time PhD in 2016 and is also a part-time Teaching Fellow in Translation Studies at the University of Edinburgh.

-BA in Multilingual Communication/Translation from Zurich University of Applied Sciences (2009)

-Current page | After completing a BA in Multilingual Communication/Translation at Zurich University of Applied Sciences, Karin moved to Scotland where she studied for an MSc in Translation at Heriot-Watt University Edinburgh, graduating with distinction in 2011.
-After a time spent as an in-house translator, Karin has been a freelance translator since 2013 working from English and French into German) for a number of years.
+After a time spent as an in-house translator, Karin worked as a freelance translator (English/French into German) for a number of years.
 She started her part-time PhD in 2016 and is also a part-time Teaching Fellow in Translation Studies at the University of Edinburgh.

 BA in Multilingual Communication/Translation from Zurich University of Applied Sciences (2009)